armanen/country/README.md

 # Country List
-ist of all countries with names , shortname
+list of all countries with names , shortname

+Files Included

+#mysql